9 Costco Items Garnering Thousands of Customer Complaints

 However, not all Costco locations carry the same style of milk jugs.
-During Costco's annual shareholders meeting this month, Costco CEO Craig Jelinek pointed out that the company uses several different bottlers, suggesting that the issue with the product could be regional.
+During Costco's annual shareholders meeting in January, Costco's CEO Craig Jelinek pointed out that the company uses several different bottlers, suggesting that the issue with the product could be regional.

 Realgood's Chicken Grande Enchiladas With Tomatillo Sauce

 Like the milk jugs, Real Good's Chicken Grande Enchiladas With Tomatillo Sauce have sparked multiple Reddit threads, as well.
-Most recently, one user uploaded a photo of the box and titled the post, "Tried the Realgood brand enchiladas.
+In January, one user uploaded a photo of the box and titled the post, "Tried the Realgood brand enchiladas.
 Costco, WTF were you thinking?
 0 out of 5 stars."

 Kirkland Organic Hard-Boiled Eggs

-Reddit user u/simpleout received over 400 upvotes for a disapproving post about Costco's Kirkland brand organic hard-boiled eggs.
+Reddit user u/simpleout received over 400 upvotes last fall for a disapproving post about Kirkland Signature's Organic Hard-Boiled Eggs.
 "The hard-boiled eggs are pretty gross, they have a weird flavor," the post read.
 Despite the initial support, shoppers in the comments appeared to be split between either loving or hating the Costco item.